 Team taste notes: toffee, nougat, grape, apple, pear, brown spice

-PENROSE (named after the triangle) is our “house” espresso.
+Penrose, named after the triangle, is our seasonal espresso blend.
 We feel the perfect espresso is an impossible goal, but we still strive to create it.
-PENROSE is our ever-updated offering in the quest for the perfect espresso.
-While the seasonal components at times may be single-origin, and at others a blend, it is always perfect for your hopper.
+Penrose is our ever-updated offering in the quest for the perfect espresso.
+While the seasonal components will vary throughout the year, it is always (nearly) perfect for your hopper.

 Blueprint Coffee is proudly powered by WordPress